Do I Need a Will? 15 Important Facts to Help You Decide

 As you grow your wealth and asset total you need to go back and update your will to include your new possessions.
 This is especially important for high-value items such as property.

-Speak to your attorney about the possibility of creating an editable list of personal items.
+Speak to your lawyer about the possibility of creating an editable list of personal items.
 This allows you to add, subtract, and edit a list of personal possessions as you think and discuss with your loved ones.

 Do You Need a Will If You Have No Assets?